Financial & Affiliate Disclosures

 Researched & Updated by Victoria Forshaw Maitland | February 26, 2026

-As outlined in our comprehensive Gold IRA Guide, investing in physical precious metals involves specific tax mechanics that differ from traditional equities.
-The IRS classifies physical bullion not as a standard financial security, but as a "Collectible."
-This distinction impacts individual capital gains reporting and required holding periods.
+As outlined in our comprehensive Gold IRA Guide, allocating capital to physical precious metals involves specific tax mechanics that differ from traditional equities.
+It is important to note that physical precious metals do not produce yield, dividends, or interest.
+The IRS classifies physical bullion not as a standard financial security, but as a "Collectible," as defined under IRC Section 408(m).
+This distinction influences how capital gains are treated for tax purposes and required holding periods within the US financial system.

 Regulatory Research Evaluation (2026)